top of page

 Parish Newsletters

-33rd Sunday of the Year (B)
+5th Sunday of Easter Year (C)

 THOUGHTS FOR THIS WEEK

-32nd Sunday of the Year (B)
+2nd Sunday of Easter Year (C)

 THOUGHTS FOR THIS WEEKEND